norstone-tech/scon/README.md

 * SCON3 gives you more control on how you can store your ints and BigInts, ensuring what you decode will be exactly what you intended to encode

 ### Future development
+* Encoding performance improvements are planned for 3.0.X patches
 * SCON 3.1.0 is planned to support user-definable types, which will allow for your own classes to be serialized using SCON3!

 ## Installation